ibm-cloud-docs/appid/enterprise.md

 To configure your app, you need to provide information to a SAML compatible identity provider.
 The information is exchanged through a metadata XML file that also contains configuration data that is used to establish trust.
 {: shortdesc}

-You cannot enable SAML until after it is configured.
+You cannot enable SAML until after you have configured it as an identity provider.
 {: tip}

 1. In the **Manage** tab of the {{site.data.keyword.appid_short_notm}} dashboard, click **Edit** in the **SAML** row to configure your settings.